factor/factor/misc/fuel/README.md

     (require 'factor-mode)

-The fuel-mode minor mode provides interaction with a runnign Factor instance:
+The fuel-mode minor mode provides interaction with a running Factor instance:

     (require 'fuel-mode)